Pilag6/the-projects/README.md

 In this project we explore the `localStorage` and `CookieStorage` to create a cookie policy that will be stored in the browser and will be displayed only once.
 For this we use the `getItem()` and `setItem()` methods and the property `document.cookie`.

 If the user accepts the cookie policy, we store it in the `CookieStorage`for 30 days, and we hide the cookie policy message.
 If the user doesn't accept the cookie policy, we store it in the `localStorage` and we hide the cookie policy message.
-In both cases, the cookie policy message will be displayed only once.
+In both cases, the cookie policy message will be displayed only once even if the user refresh the page.

 # Collaborators